benfff85/cloud-functions-demo/README.md

 ![Remote Code Update](./assets/images/remote-code-update.png)

 To run the lambda remotely simply right-click on the lambda in the AWS Toolkit window and select `Update Function Code`.
 Once the updated code has been published to AWS simply run the remote lambda run configuration in your IDE to execute the lambda on AWS.

+## Command Line Execution

+After deploying the Lambda to AWS it can be called from the command line with the following.
+Be sure to set up a Lambda Function URL first.

+`curl "https://******.lambda-url.us-east-1.on.aws" -X GET -H "Content-type: text/plain" -d 'ABC'`